danielperkinsii/danielperkinsii/README.md

 ### Daniel Perkins- @danielperkinsii
 Hey, I'm Daniel!
-I'm a freelance web developer based in the midwest, interested in collaborating on new projects while building a bigger client base
+I'm a freelance web developer based in the midwest, interested in collaborating on new projects while building a bigger client base.
-.
 I previously worked in construction, but wanted more room for creativity so I sought software as my new craft.
 I love learning, networking, and building.

 Connect with me and let's work together! 🤠